peat moss

 Stapelia leendertziae

-... compost and will then root from the underside of the stems.
+... the stems.
 It can also be increased from seeds sowing in spring in moist, sandy peat moss.
 Barely cover seeds.
 Seeds germinate quickly.
-In any season it's best to lay the stems out for several days before replanting them and then pot them only in dry soil and with hold any water until they begin to ...
+In any season it's best to lay the ...

 cactus-art.biz